Sancauid/PSF-HDPO-GNN-Inventory-Optimization/README.md

 ---

 **Project Status:** Production-ready.
-The system is fully implemented, tested, and validated.
+The system is fully implemented with FEL, differentiable pipeline, procurement costs, and hyperparameter sweep support.
 Ready for research and experimentation on inventory optimization problems with arbitrary graph topologies.